NicolasNoya/PaintingClassification/README.md

 ## Findings

 - The **ResNet baseline** achieved solid results largely because figurative paintings often contain recognizable objects (faces, animals, everyday items).
 ResNet, pretrained on ImageNet, leveraged its object-detection ability to separate figurative from abstract works.
-- The **dual-architecture approach** improved robustness by combining context from the entire image with detailed inspection of patches.
-This reduced bias toward large salient objects and allowed better handling of cases where figurative cues were subtle or abstract works contained object-like forms.
 - A key observation is that models pretrained on object-centric datasets like ImageNet may perform well on figurative art due to transfer learning but risk overfitting to unintended cues rather than true abstractness.